Atlanta Gay Travel

 The BeltLine is an enormous stretch of public space that is being redeveloped in phases from its use as an old railroad corridor.
 In total, it will be a 22-mile trail connecting 45 of the city’s neighborhoods.

-Quite a few breweries are located along the belt line, making bar hopping a popular weekend activity.
-I enjoyed stopping at New Realm Brewing Co. and the adjacent Estrella Rooftop, which are both gay-friendly establishments.
+A few beloved breweries are located along the Belt Line, making bar hopping a popular weekend activity.
+I enjoyed stopping at New Realm Brewing Co. and the adjacent Estrella Rooftop—both gay-friendly establishments.

 New Realm has more of an industrial and large-scale feel, while Estrella is smaller and more upscale.